Vendor Standard Terms & Conditions

 17. Compliance with Law.

-Each party shall comply with all applicable law, including without limitation, government export control, and privacy and data protection laws.
+Each party shall comply with all applicable law, including without limitation, environmental regulations, recycling, end of life disposal, government export control, and privacy and data protection laws.

 Whenever an actual or potential labor dispute or other event beyond the reasonable control and without the fault or negligence of the Seller is delaying or threatens to delay the timely delivery of the Deliverables, Seller shall immediately give written notice of delay, including all relevant information regarding the delay, to Buyer.
 In addition, Seller shall take all reasonable steps to avoid or remove the cause of such delay and mitigate the harm of such delay to Buyer and will resume performance (if suspended) as soon as the cause of delay is removed.
 In the event the Seller’s performance is delayed or is expected to be delayed by more than five (5) business days, the Buyer upon written notice to Seller may terminate the purchase order for its convenience.